-There is a shortage of healthcare and dental providers throughout service area, particularly among safety net providers that offer free or reduced cost healthcare based on income (see Map 3 for a geographic representation).
-Clayton County has the fewest primary care and dental care providers.
-While Fulton and DeKalb counties have higher rates of primary care and dental care providers when compared to Clayton County and the state, there are fewer Federally Qualified Health Centers (FQHCs) in both counties when compared to the state and national rates.
+There is a shortage of healthcare and dental providers throughout the service area, particularly among safety-net providers that offer free or reduced-cost healthcare based on income (see Map 3 for a geographic representation).
+Clayton County has the fewest primary care, mental health and dental care providers.
+One Clayton County resident described her experience seeking healthcare: